A Community of #10Strong

 - From the comfort of your home, log onto the Amana Academy website homepage and click on the tab that reads “Parents” and then “Volunteering”

 - Read through the information on the How to Become an Amana Volunteer page.
-Complete our virtual volunteer orientation, and fill out the Volunteer Acknowledgement Form; or reach out to our Parent Liaison, Valeria Hernandez (firstname.lastname@example.org) to schedule an Orientation
+Complete a volunteer orientation.
+You can reach out to our Parent Liaison, Valeria Hernandez (firstname.lastname@example.org) to schedule an Orientation

 The time commitment for the Volunteer Orientation is 60 minutes, but we advise you allow at least one week before your volunteer opportunity to ensure the completion of all necessary paperwork.